Ben Dean

 Terraform

 I use Terraform to automate the creation of infrastructure in AWS.
-Our terraform repos are configured to deploy into
+Our terraform repos are

-different AWS accounts based on configuration variables.
-Some common functionality is modularized to be reused by multiple
+configured to deploy into different AWS accounts based on configuration variables.
+Some common

-repos, and we also make use of some open source community modules from the Terraform Registry.
+source community modules from the Terraform Registry.

 -